destroflyer/maniascript/docs/basics/types.md

 | `slice(Index, Count)`      | ValueType[] | If `Count` >= 0, returns a sublist from index `Index` to `Index + Count`.<br/>If `Count` < 0, returns a sublist beginning at `Index` and excluding the last `Count` elements of this list. |

 ### Associative array
-An associative array can store multiple values, indexed via freely definable keys.
+An associative array can store multiple values, indexed via freely definable keys (all types except arrays can be used as keys).
 They are declared via the key type in square brackets `[]` after the value type:

 ```ManiaScript
 declare Integer[Text] A = ["Hello" => 1, "World" => 1337];